RickyBandi/EXPLAINABLE-AI/README.md

 **Description:**
 This assignment dives deeper into **explainable AI techniques** with Scikit-Learn pipelines.
 Models are trained, evaluated, and visualized with an emphasis on **clarity and interpretability**.

 ---

+## 👨‍🏫 Course Instructor
+This repository is maintained under the guidance of:

+**Dr. Vairachilai Shenbagavel**
+*Instructor & Mentor*

+---